 It’s important to take signs of dyscalculia seriously.
 At the beginning of school, all children experience occasional difficulties with math.
-If these problems fail to dissipate with supported homework sessions or additional hours of practice, however, parents and teachers should be on alert for potential dyscalculia.
+If these problems fail to dissipate with supported homework sessions or additional hours of practice, parents and teachers should be alert for potential dyscalculia.

 The following signs can indicate the presence of dyscalculia:

 …expects to fail

 …displays frustration and a reluctance to try (maths) in other subjects

 Are you wondering why your child struggles with numbers and finds it challenging to solve seemingly simple tasks?

 Dyscalculia is usually perceived as a specific learning difference in mathematics or, more appropriately, arithmetic.
 In isolated dyscalculia, there are no deficits in reading or writing.
 Dyscalculia is classified under WHO ICD-10, a classification system for diseases and mental disorders, as:

 Developmental dyscalculia can be either genetic or environmental, even interaction of the two and is present from birth.
 It is a specific learning difference that affects the acquisition of arithmetic skills.
 It is equally common in boys and girls and impacts 5-6% of the population.

 Genetic causes include known genetic disorders such as Turner’s syndrome, Fragile X syndrome, Velocardiofacial syndrome, Williams syndrome.
 In addition, studies suggest that there are genes present in the general population which increase the risk of dyscalculia.